fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 Unlike SQUID systems, which have standard coregistration procedures, OPMs don't have a single standard.
 In this tutorial, we coregister the OPMs with the MRI using an optical 3D scanner which captures the participant’s facial features along with the OPM helmet (Zetter et al., 2019).

-This tutorial does not cover follow-up analyses (like source reconstruction) which in principle should not differ from the SQUID follow-up analyses, other denoising techniques (a separate FieldTrip tutorial is in progress), or alternative coregistration methods, that are covered in the tutorial on [Coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).
+This tutorial does not cover follow-up analyses (like source reconstruction) which in principle should not differ from the SQUID follow-up analyses, or alternative coregistration methods which are covered in the tutorial on [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).

 ## Background